RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_3_Notes.md

 - **Damaging an Organization's Reputation:** Loss of trust from customers, partners, and stakeholders.
 - **Impacting Customer Retention:** Customers may leave due to concerns over data security.
 - **Costing Money and Time:** Financial losses and the need for resources to mitigate and recover from attacks.

+# How instrusions compromise your system

+Network interception attacks: work by interecepting network traffic and stealing valuable information or interfering with the transmission in some way

+Packet Sniffing: when malicious actors use hardware/software tools to capture and inspect data in transit.
+- see info their not entitiled to
+- intercept network traffic and alter it

+Backdoor attack: a not as heavily monitored workaround for an employee to go around security measures.
+They are often intentionally left to help programmers conduct troubleshooting or administrative tasks.
+- vulnerable to hackers
+- allow for extensive damage from hackers

+Denial of service (DoS): An attack that targets a network or server and floods it with network traffic

+Possible impacts on an organization
+- Financial
+- Reputation
+- Public safety

+-